Abilene Stargazing & Astronomy Report

 The zenith sky is clearly elevated above natural levels.
 Limiting magnitude is around 3.5.

-• Taylor County, Texas
+• Nolan County, Texas

 Direction